jf-godbout/jf-godbout.github.io/_pages/team.md

 author_profile: true
 ---

-Here is a list of current student collaborators working under my supervision with their research interests.
+Here is a list of current student working under my supervision at the Université de Montréal.

 ### PhD Students
 **Matthew Taylor**